mathpn/imagetour/README.md

 Here, I apply the same concept (and much of the same code, go check the original repo) to CelebA images using a vision transformer model to extract high-dimensional embeddings.

+# Sample images

+This image shows segments from 1D embeddings obtained using the travelling salesman approach or a single-component PCA.
+It can be quite subjective, but the TSP approach does seem to produce somewhat better segments.
+Both 1D embeddings could be potentially improved finetuning the network to our data.

 # How to run it

 ## Download the images